UPDATE: Facilitation charges against a woman in this case were later dropped.

 "I think she was smart.
 I think it was a smart move," Valero customer Carlos Simmons says, "I mean she was looking out for her safety.
 Her survival instincts kicked in.
 She didn't know what he was going to do if she didn't get the money."

 Police say she stayed in the store and Vasquez eventually took off.
-Investigators say she led police back to Vasquez's house where he and his girlfriend, Savannah McCarter, were arrested.
-McCarter was allegedly in the car during the incident assisting Vasquez.
+Investigators say she led police back to Vasquez's house where he and his girlfriend were arrested.
+She was allegedly in the car during the incident assisting Vasquez.

 Simmons says that's a dumb way to collect on a debt.